sachinsenal0x64/fixarr/README.md

 - Rename **.env.example** to **.env**

-- You can get key from [THE MOVIE DB](https://www.themoviedb.org/settings/api?language=en-US) and its totally free.
+- You can get api key from [THE MOVIE DB](https://www.themoviedb.org/settings/api?language=en-US) and its totally free.

 ```
 TMDB_API_KEY=tmdbkey